North Shore and Hibiscus Coast Parks

 Is Long Bay Regional Park free to enter?

-Yes, entry to the park and beach is free for all visitors.
-The SCC overnight parking area requires a booking fee.
+Yes, entry to the park and beach is free.
+A booking fee applies for self-contained vehicle overnight parking.

 Can I swim at Long Bay?